Carrying Out Environmentally Friendly Business Activities

 • Consider optimizing locations from a business continuity planning (BCP) perspective

-• Secure multiple suppliers of materials
+• Secure multiple and alternative suppliers of materials

 • Improve energy efficiency

-Earning Opportunities
+Earnings Opportunities

 Segment Event Earnings opportunity Response policy

-Market Changes in disease trends
+Market changes Changes in disease trends

 • Increases in infectious disease from rising temperatures could increase the Company’s business opportunities.